TheLostHomeyAppRepositories/homey.dingz/README.md

 ---

+## Attention

+I have noticed that several users have installed the test version of the dingz app (v1.2.x with SDKv3) and are now having problems (crashes).

+The new version of the app is incompatible with the live version (v1.1.3)

+I ask you to install the productive version over the existing test app, so that your dingz connection runs properly again!
+[App-Link:](https://homey.app/de-ch/app/org.cflat-inc.dingz/dingz/)

+---

 ## About

 The **dingz Switch** is a device that allows you to easily connect the wired devices to the Homey smart home.
 Depending on the configuration, it includes switches, dimmers, blinds control and a motion (only plus), brightness and temperature sensor.

+### Note

+- **If you have problems after the upgrade, remove and rePair all devices.**
+- Please use the test version only in exceptional cases, you can load the productive/live version over the test version without any problems (if both versions are the same). *Just do not delete the app*.
+My crash log thanks you !

+### Important note for "Button ... is ..." where-card

+Due to a known firmware problem, some of the Dingz buttons in the Flow > where > "Button ... is ..." card are not displayed correctly.

+In this case there is the following workaround:

+1. Open the dingz Switch WebUI in the browser (the ip-address can be found in the Device Settings-Page)
+1. Go to the Button Page.
+1. Remove **ALL** actions
+1. Save the settings
+1. Assign the actions again
+1. Save the settings again.
+1. done...

 ---

-**Note:**

-- **If you have problems after the upgrade, remove and repair all devices.**

----

-## Important information for the dingz-app upgrade to v1.2.0
+## Information for the dingz-app upgrade to v1.2.x

 - All Dingz devices **must** be deleted and rePaired because the internal structure has changed.
-The flows can be fixed with the homey app "Flow Checker".
+The broken flows can be found with the homey app [Flow Checker](https://homey.app/de-ch/app/com.athom.flowchecker/Flow-Checker/).

+- The paring session has been refactored and is now more homey style.

+- All dings devices are now autonomous and can be deleted and added again individually.

-- Now in a homey flow, dingzSwitch buttons that are not assigned to any action can be used as normal homey buttons via the dingz-device.
+- Now in a homey flow, dingzSwitch buttons that are not assigned to any action can be used as normal homey buttons via the dingz device.
+(Please see note)

 ---